 When you should use these cobra radar detector codes?

-For example, since X band is rarely used, there is no point of always using this band, especially when it is very prone to false alerts on cities and people-saturated areas.
-However, make sure it is ON when you are driving on highways, because you might chance upon a radar gun that switches to this band from time to time.
+For example, since X band is rarely used, there is no point in always using this band, especially when it is very prone to false alerts on cities and people-saturated areas.
+However, make sure it is ON when you are driving on highways because you might chance upon a radar gun that switches to this band from time to time.

 Although it’s important to react quickly whenever your Cobra radar detector warns you of a specific signal, take note of how long the alerts last.
-Often, if you see radar detector codes alerts for just a brief period of time, there’s a good possibility that they are false alerts.
+Often, if you see radar detector codes alerts for just a brief period, there’s a good possibility that they are false alerts.